icmaa/vue-storefront/src/modules/icmaa-monitoring/README.md

 # `icmaa-monitoring` module

-Integrate a health-check and monitoring providers into VSF.
+Integrate monitoring and tracing using Datadog into VSF.

 ## Configs